tc39/notes/meetings/2019-07/july-23.md

 IS: Would like PR activity about the “cool new stuff” in ES-2019 (also links to new TC39 PR activities would be useful).

-IS: JBR has received Ecma Recognition Award for her activities in Ecma, including TC39.
+IS: JBN has received Ecma Recognition Award for her activities in Ecma, including TC39.
 DE have been given recognition awards for his work in the 2018 Management of this committee.

 MM: Within TC39, what’s the process to nominate someone for these recognition awards?